one-ware/one-ware.com/docs/one-ai/05-documentation/11-documentation-VHDL.md

 - ``oData_1`` Output data (n-channel)
 - ``oCycle_1`` Current output cycle

 The output of the ``CNN``-module adheres to the stream format as well.
 For classifiers the output data is the confidence for each of the classes.
 As there is only one output data channel, the confidences for each class are given out in consecutive clock cycles.
-The confidence is encoded as a 7-bit usinged integer as well.
+The current cycle is indicated by the ``oCycle_1`` signal.
+The confidence is encoded as a 7-bit usinged integer from the ``oData_1`` signal.
 A percentage based confidence can be derived by dividing this value by 1.27 in the postprocessing.

-Note that the CNN needs a 1ms warmup after the reset release.
+Note that the ``CNN``-module needs a 1 ms warmup after the reset release, before any input is processed.